tun67213/DataStructuresReview/README.md

 ### ArrayList.java
-This class is the implementation for the ArrayList data structure using generics, i.e., it acccommodates any data type.
+This class is the implementation for the ArrayList data structure using generics, i.e., it accommodates any data type.

 #### Private Variables